 For plant and plant products, animals, meat and poultry products, and fishery products, DA Administrative Order 9 requires a Sanitary and Phytosanitary Import Clearance (SPSIC) be issued prior to importation and functions as an import permit.
 The SPSIC replaced the earlier Veterinary Quarantine Clearance for meat and poultry products, Plant Quarantine Clearance for plant and plant products, and Fishery Quarantine Clearance for seafood and fishery products.
-An SPSIC is generally valid for 60 days from the date of issuance, though the timeframe is shorter for politically sensitive products, and at times particularly if they coincide with the local harvest, DA may refuse to issue the SPSIC altogether.
-The product may also not be loaded at the country of origin until the SPSIC's issuance.
-The SPSIC is nontransferable and is specific to individual shipments.
+An SPSIC is generally valid for 60 days from the date of issuance, though the timeframe is shorter for politically sensitive products, while DA regularly ceases to issue SPSICs during local harvest periods.
+The exported product may not be loaded at the country of origin until the SPSIC's issuance.
+The SPSIC is non-transferable and is specific to individual shipments.
 The SPSIC cannot facilitate multiple shipments.